Virtual Reality by D.I. Jolly

 The barman stopped what he was doing and looked at Frank, waiting for him to clarify his latest profound statement.

-“None of the guys at work wanted to be office workers when they grew up, they just accepted life as it came at them and never once have they tried to follow their dreams.
+“None of the guys at work wanted to be office workers when they grew up, they just accepted life as it came to them and never once have they tried to follow their dreams.
 They just go through life like they’re playing a video game, like the only options are the ones that come to you and never once have they gone out and look for options on their own.”

 “Is that how you got there?”